 However, as you will see in the video below, this is not the case when the TU combination happens at the beginning of a word, such as: “Tunnel“

 Pretty simple, right?
 Well, that is the way it should be.
 Let me know if there is any other bit of pronunciation that I can help you with.
-Of course, you can go to YouTube and look up videos on your own… However, just a video is on YouTube, this does not mean that it is actually “good”.
+Of course, you can go to YouTube and look up videos on your own… However — just because a video is on YouTube, does not mean that it is actually “good”… (This one is though) 😎

 Have An Excellent Day!